Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 <MacWindow>
 ------ * Installation Starting * -------<br />
 <br />
-  nodectl needs to know if your Node will be running on mainnet <br />
+  nodectl needs to know if your Node will be running on MainNet <br />
   or testnet: <br />
 <br />
   OPTIONS<br />